advancedtelematic/quickcheck-state-machine/README.md

-Recall that incrementing is implemented by first reading the reference and then writing it, if two such actions are interleaved then one of the writes might end up overwriting the other ones -- creating the race condition.
+Recall that incrementing is implemented by first reading the reference and then writing it, if two such actions are interleaved then one of the writes might end up overwriting the other one -- creating the race condition.

 We shall come back to this example below, but if your are impatient you can find the full source